Skip to main content

 context.Greeting.set(greetingInstance);

-Only change is in the TypeScript/ReScript type for the entity 💪
+The only change is in the TypeScript/ReScript type for the entity 💪

 5. Accessing Loaded Data

-Access data via asyncronous get functions:
+Access data via asynchronous get functions:

 Before: